-3.4 Enhanced Indexing Server
+3.4 Enhanced index server

-The eDonkey protocol belongs to the hybrid class of P2P systems, that use weakly centrallized resource mediation, which is provided by several indexing servers.
-The indexing servers provider two essential services: name search and source request.
+The eDonkey protocol belongs to the hybrid class of P2P systems using weakly centralized resource mediation, which is provided by several index servers.
+The index servers provide two essential services: name search and to answering source requests.
 In name search a peer asks for all resources that match a given string.
-Secondly, when peers started downloading a certain resource, they ask for peers that currently share this resource.
+Secondly, when peers start to download a certain resource, they ask for peers that currently share this resource.

-In our solution we recommend a single indexing server that administrates all resources known inside the mobile domain.
-Thus popular resource can be identified and then caching can be initiated.
-Two extensions can deliver enough information to bring the caching mechanism in place.
+In our solution we recommend using a single index server that administrates all resources known inside the mobile domain.
+Thus popular resources can be identified and then caching can be initiated.
+Two extensions can deliver sufficient information to bring the caching mechanism in place.
 First, we log source requests by resource ID.
-All peers that are connected to this indexing server frequently ask for any new source that has been discovered lately.
+All peers that are connected to this index server frequently ask for any new source that has been discovered lately.
 In reverse, from this message we gain a list of resources that are actively downloading by now.

 Second, we alter the response messages of resource requests.
-If the cache peers is contained in the result, all other sources are rejected.
+If the cache peer is contained in the result, all other sources are rejected.
 Note, that the cache peer publishes the first resource fragment and this will block all other sources with possibly other fragments.
 However the cache peer will download only complete resources and therefore should soon reach a state where the full resource is available.